Some of our favourite alternative marathons from around the world.Read more...

 Zimbabwe - Eating and sleeping

-Eating out in Zimbabwe was always excellent value, very good quality yet inexpensive in international terms.
+Eating out in Zimbabwe was always excellent value, by which we mean very good quality yet inexpensive in international terms.
 More recently though, the virtual collapse of the agricultural industry means that good-quality raw materials generally have to be imported and in the process drive up prices.
-Expect around US$12–20 for a main course in a good restaurant.
+Expect around US$15–25 for a main course in a good restaurant.
 Virtually all restaurants and accommodations serve international menus with a heavy emphasis on steak, which is excellent in this country, and you’ll also find a variety of game meats on many menus.
 Vegetarians, generally speaking, have more difficulty finding an imaginative menu in what is essentially a nation of carnivores.
-Restaurant prices in the main towns are remarkably consistent so this book does not categorise them into price brackets.
-Any restaurants that differ from this norm are highlighted in their relevant entries.
 Safari lodges and camps serve set meals so if you have any special dietary requirements be sure to advise them at the time of booking so they can accommodate you accordingly.
-Given the often remote locations of these camps, don’t wait until you arrive before stating your dietary needs, as it will then be too late for them to cater according to your needs.
-For information on tipping etiquette, see Tips on Tipping.
+Given the often-remote locations of these camps, don’t wait until you arrive before stating your dietary needs, as it will then be too late for them to cater according to your requirements.

 Urban Zimbabweans are more Western-orientated.
 Bread is popular, as are fast foods, especially fried chicken.
 Yet even in towns only a fool would try to separate a Zimbabwean, black or white, from their sadza.

 Bottle stores in large towns sell a range of imported South African wines.
-Zimbabwean wines, previously shunned by all but the desperate, have improved greatly in recent years and you should be sure to sample the Mukuyu and Private Cellar ranges.
+Zimbabwean wines, previously shunned by all but the desperate, have improved and you could sample the Private Cellar range or get hold of Bushman Rock.

 All types of spirits are widely available with imported brands obviously commanding far higher prices.
 But with alcohol freely available in shops, supplies of mixers such as tonic water, ginger and soda can be erratic and you wouldn’t expect to find them in smaller towns.